 Arden Cho: "I know.
 I would be heartbroken if there isn't a sequel."

-There are a lot of storylines and characters that a potential sequel to KPop Demon Hunters can explore, especially after that wild ending.
-The animated movie established that there is a trio of hunters across generations dedicated to protecting humanity from demons, and a possible standalone sequel or spinoff could dive deep into some of them.
+A potential sequel to KPop Demon Hunters can explore many storylines and characters, especially after that wild ending.
+The animated movie established that a trio of hunters across generations are dedicated to protecting humanity from demons, and a possible standalone sequel or spinoff could explore some of them.

-It is even possible that this generational trio of hunters is voiced by the same actors, allowing Arden Cho, May Hong, and Ji-young Yoo to return as new characters.
+It is even possible that this generational trio of hunters would be voiced by the same actors, allowing Arden Cho, May Hong, and Ji-young Yoo to return as new characters.

-Another storyline that a sequel could further dive deep into is the origins and identity of Rumi's demon father.
-This would give more screentime to Celine (Rumi's mother) while exploring her past stint as a hunter and her eventual romance with a demon.
+Another storyline that a sequel could dive deep into is the origins and identity of Rumi's demon father.
+This would give Celine (Rumi's mother) more screen time while exploring her past stint as a hunter and her eventual romance with a demon.
 There is a chance that Rumi's demon father could be a much bigger threat than Gwi-Ma, and a clash between father and daughter would raise the stakes for a sequel.